What is Pay-For-Performance SEO?

 Look For a Partnership Model

-The best SEO campaigns are the ones where the client and agency work together towards a common goal.
+The best SEO campaigns are partnerships where the client and agency work together towards a long-term goal.
 A lack of communication between the two parties can lead to confusion and is often a quick way to lose a contract.

 On the other hand, acting as a partner helps marketers stay passionate about their projects.
 It also allows time to gain a complete understanding of a client’s industry and business model.